clausecker/dobutsu/README.md

 terminal.
 You can play moves by typing them.
 The following commands are supported, most of which are similar to those in GNU Chess:

-    help        Print a list of commands
+    help        print a list of commands
-    hint        Print what the engine would play exit        Quit the program
+    hint        print what the engine would play exit        leave the program
-    version     Print program version
+    version     print program version
-    new         Start a new game
+    new         start a new game
-    undo        Undo previous move
+    undo        undo previous move
-    remove      Undo last two moves
+    remove      undo last two moves
-    setup       Setup board with specified position string show board  Print the current board
+    setup       setup board with position string
+    show board  print the current board
-    show moves  Print all possible moves
+    show setup  print board as a position string show moves  print possible moves
-    show eval   Print position evaluation
+    show eval   print position evaluation
-    show lines  Print all possible moves and their evaluations strength    Show/set engine strength
+    show lines  print possible moves and their evaluations strength    show/set engine strength
-    both        Make engine play both players
+    both        make engine play both players
-    go          Make the engine play the colour that is on the move force       Set the engine to play neither colour verbose     Print the board after every move quiet       Do not print the board after every move
+    go          make the engine play the colour that is on the move force       set the engine to play neither colour verbose     print the board after every move quiet       do not print the board after every move

 For more details, see **dobutsu**(6).